scubamount/YAPR/README.md

 ---

 **Star Citizen** is a trademark of Cloud Imperium Games Corporation.
-This project is not affiliated with or endorsed by Cloud Imperium Games.